The English Cocker Spaniel breed is so delightful!

 As caring owners, our Cocker Spaniel's health is important to us.

-Most health problems can be avoided simply by taking good care of pets, regular trips to the vet, good healthy food and lots of exercise.
+Most health problems can be avoided simply by taking good care of pets, regular trips to the vet, a healthy diet and lots of exercise.

 Oh, and lots of TLC too!

-It's universally known and accepted that the Cocker Spaniel temperament is terrific!
+It's universally known and accepted that the Cocker Spaniel's temperament is terrific!

-They're a very gentle and loving breed and are excellent companions, and because they're great with children, they also make good family dogs!
+They're a very gentle and loving breed.
+They are excellent companions, and because they're great with children, they also make good family dogs!

-They're intelligent, making them very easy to train, but they can be quite 'stubborn' or 'strong-willed' and may need firm, confident handling.
+They're intelligent, making them very easy to train, but they can be stubborn or strong-willed and may need firm, confident handling.

 Conversely, Cockers can also be timid, in which case they will need gentle handling and training, with lots of early socialisation to help give them confidence.